 The Children’s Advocacy Center of Ottawa County (CAC) was selected to receive the November 2018 donations from the Tri-Cities Women Who Care, which totaled $27,600.

-The 16th annual Grand Haven Tribune People’s Choice Awards nomination period kicked off this week.
+The 16th annual Grand Haven Tribune People’s Choice Award voting period is in full swing.

 VATICAN CITY — Pope Francis warned top Roman Catholic leaders Thursday that they would need to emerge with more than just “predictable” statements as he opened a highly anticipated summit aimed at defining a worldwide response to clergy sex abuse.

 Feb 24, 2019 at 6:00 AM

 Gather.
 Grow.
 Go.